Creating Lab Groups

 - At the Lab Group Type step, choose whether the lab group will contain VMs recovered from backups or replicas.

-- At the VM Groups step, select the required VM groups and click Add to include them in the lab group.
+- At the VM Groups step, select the required inventory groups and click Add to include them in the lab group.

-For a VM group to be displayed in the Available Groups list, it must be included into the list of plan components available for the scope, as described in section Including VM Groups.
+For an inventory group to be displayed in the Available Groups list, it must be included into the list of inventory items available for the scope, as described in section Allowing Access to Inventory Groups.

-- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in section Creating Replica Plans (steps 5–7) or Creating Restore Plans (steps 6–8).
+- To configure VM recovery options and choose default steps that will be performed for machines in the lab group, follow the instructions provided in section Creating Replica Plans (steps 5–7), Creating Restore Plans (steps 6–8), or Creating Storage Plans (steps 6–8).

 By default, Orchestrator skips a number of steps during the plan testing process — Generate Event, Send Email, Shutdown Source VM and VM Power Actions.
 That is why when you create a DataLab, you cannot add these steps at the VM Steps step of the wizard.